Maintaining Your Machine

 The best thing to do is ask for a quote and request that if additional expense is required, you are contacted to approve it.
 Most importantly, remember that a cheap quote is not always a good quote.

-If your machine is failing outside of its normal servicing schedule, remember this, modern machines are very reliable and most problems are usually a result of one the ingredients not being right.
-Thread, needles, backings, designs, environment and the operator.
-Check all of these before rushing off to the repairman and you may just save yourself some money.
+If your machine is failing outside of its normal servicing schedule, remember that modern machines are generally very reliable, with many problems resulting from incorrect or inferior ingredients or a user error.
+Threads, needles, backings, designs, the sewing environment and even you, the operator can be the root cause of the problem, so check all of these before rushing off to the repairman and you may just save yourself some money.